ScriptJayT/ScriptJayT/README.md

 I can undestand a few: French and German; <br>
 and I can dabble in a few: Japanese.

-Not too bad,

 ⚡Fun fact: Recently I started writing some articles about scripting.
-Nothing too grand, but fun, for me to write, and -I hope- for you to read.
-I post them on <a href="https://dev.to/scriptjayt" target="_blank">dev.to</a>, if you're interested.
+Nothing too grand.
+Just fun for me to write and -I hope- for you to read.
+I post them (on a irregular base) on <a href="https://dev.to/scriptjayt" target="_blank">dev.to</a>, if you're interested.

 ## My Work Environment 💻